bgunnarsson/binsql/README.md

 - `internal/db/mssql`
 - `internal/db/mysql`

 The app layer (`internal/app`) selects an adapter based on the chosen driver and DSN.
-The UI (`internal/ui`) is driver‑agnostic and only talks to the interface.
+The UI (`internal/ui`) is driver‑agnostic and only talks to that interface.

 Adding a new database is mostly a matter of implementing that interface and updating the driver enum/factory.